TombEngine/Tomb-Engine-Example-Levels/README.md

 # Tomb Engine Demo Levels
-The Original TRLE stock levels, and new demo levels to show and teach the new features within Tomb Raider Engine (abbreivated as TEN).
+The Original TRLE stock levels, and new demo levels to show and teach the new features within Tomb Raider Engine (abbreivated as T.E.N).

 This repository also includes extremely helpful guides as handy PDFs'.
 These are: